 The state will keep the death certificate information on record, but you also need to have a copy for your own records.
 Other family members may also want to have a copy of the death certificate to keep on file.

 A copy of the certificate will also need to be given to some third parties in order to settle affairs.
 The third party needs to review the information and verify that the individual is actually deceased before altering accounts, closing accounts or releasing funds.
+This also includes the IRS, the credit bureaus, banks.
+And most recently iOS, Facebook, and Instagram.

 How Much Do Death Certificates Cost?